When I finally decided to stop fighting food and hating my body, everything changed. Everything.

 I love my family.
 I live in NYC with my boyfriend of 14 years Jordan,

-I am inspired and my work is greatly influenced by the writing and musings of Geneen Roth, Byron Katie, Marianne Williamson, Dr. Sara Gottfried, Dr. Mark Hyman, Marc David, and Louise Hay.
+I am inspired and my work is greatly influenced by the writing and musings of Brene Brown, Geneen Roth, Byron Katie, and Marianne Williamson.
+Some of the medical giants who inspire me greatly are Dr. Mark Hyman, Dr. Jeffrey Bland, and Dr. Kelly Brogan.
 If you aren't familiar with these guru's, grab one of their books today!

 Who I love working with most: